hobg0blin/creative-code-spring-26/Writing Good Documentation.md

     - What experiment put you on the path for your final design?
     - If you used AI or other external resources, what did you try before that, and how did they help you?
     - Take screenshots & screen recordings of any visual outputs.
 I find taking a recording and making short gifs of different sections is useful!
 I use [https://ezgif.com/](https://ezgif.com/) to convert videos to gifs.
-2. Include resources you reached out to for help:
+3. Include resources you reached out to for help:
     - For StackOverflow, Youtube tutorials, p5 reference, p5 sketches you looked at: a link
     - For code-generating prompting tools: cite the platform (ChatGPT, Claude, Gemini, etc.) and provide a link to the chat.
     - I don't require academic citations, but providing them in a bulleted, readable list is very helpful.
-3. If you went beyond materials covered in class, explain **specifically** what they are, where you found them and how you implemented them.
+4. If you went beyond materials covered in class, explain **specifically** what they are, where you found them and how you implemented them.
    - If you learned them in another class or a tutorial, you can just mention it (e.g.: "I used a `map()` function that I learned about in my CS 200 course" or "I used the bounding code that I found in the Coding Train's Bouncing Ball video").
-   - If you used AI, explain which code you got from it and what you tried *before* reaching for it, preferably with code snippets - it's always best to try to do it yourself first!
+   - If you used AI, explain which code you got from it, what it does, and what you tried *before* reaching for it, preferably with code snippets - it's always best to try to do it yourself first!

 I strongly encourage you to learn new things on your own time, but if you do so without explaining your process I will assume that you didn't actually write your own code.
-You are welcome to use AI if you get stuck - just explain *when*, *why*, and *how** you used it.
+You are allowed to use AI if you get stuck - just explain *when*, *why*, and *how* you used it, and do your best to learn something in the process.
 I know this is annoying, blame Sam Altman.

 5. From your notes, refine your documentation starting from your inspiration:
     - What projects did you look at?
     - What artists did you reference?